R1ndei/DRFAPI/README.md

 ## DRFAPI

-This is a REST API for a Expense_income service built for fun and learning with FastAPI, Ormar and Sqlite3.
+This is a REST API for a Expense_income service built for fun and learning with DRF, PostgreSQL, Docker.

 ## ROUTES TO IMPLEMENT